samuelkyfung/samuelkyfung.github.io/_pages/about.md

 # Education

 * **The University of Texas at Austin** \
-Ph.D.
-Candidate, Jackson School of Geosciences, 2023
+Ph.D., Jackson School of Geosciences, 2023

 * **The Chinese University of Hong Kong** \
 M.Phil., Earth and Atmospheric Sciences, 2018 \